Lamborghini: Current Tech Not Good Enough For Electric Supercar

 The Rimac Concept_One and Nio EP9 seem to prove otherwise.

 You can count Lamborghini among the brands that believe battery technology isn't yet at a level to allow for an electric supercar.
-Like fellow Volkswagen Group brands Porsche and Audi, the Italian brand is waiting for the next big breakthrough before exploring such a vehicle.
+Like fellow Volkswagen Group members Porsche and Audi, the Italian firm is waiting for the next big breakthrough before exploring such a vehicle.

 "Our target is to deliver a super sports car, and these specifications don’t exist with a battery package in terms of energy and power," Lamborghini Chief Technical Officer Maurizio Reggiani told Automotive News Europe.